PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 According to research, at least 20 percent of all dogs in the US have some kind of dog ear infection.
-Ear infection is a very common canine condition that makes dogs have itchy, smelly, and painful ears that do not often seem to get better.
+An ear infection is a very common canine condition that makes dogs have itchy, smelly, and painful ears that do not often seem to get better.

 Causes of dog ear infection